ABOUT The T32 Training Grant

 Applications do not follow the general admissions timelines and open throughout the year.

-Please contact the Academic Program Manager before starting an application to confirm funding availability.
+Please contact the Academic Program Manager with any questions/concerns.

 This training program makes special efforts to recruit individuals from underrepresented racial and ethnic groups, individuals with disabilities, and those from economically, socially, culturally or educationally disadvantaged backgrounds, into careers in biomedical informatics.
 These positions are for US citizens and permanent residents.